Skip to content

 Alexa Chung x MADEWELL

-Sonia Benito hand-modeled in the new Alexa Chung campaign for Madewell.
+Sonia Benito hand-modeled in a new Alexa Chung campaign for Madewell.
 Her unique skillset has landed her work with brands like Samsung and Nespresso.

 In the hit Hollywood movie franchise Now You See Me, the actors were not the ones performing the occasional skillful displays of playing cards.
 Their hands were "doubled" by performers like Dan and Dave Buck, two magicians who are widely credited for inspiring the popularity of cardisty.